Skip to main content

 Security for drivers and passengers is of paramount importance and internal vehicle CCTV cameras can be a valuable deterrent.

-The use of an internal vehicle CCTV system must be approved by the Licensing authority, and must meet or exceed the specifications set out in Taxi and private hire vehicles: CCTV specifications and conditions.
+The use of an internal vehicle CCTV system must be approved by the Licensing authority, and must meet or exceed the specifications set out in Taxi and private hire vehicles: CCTV policy template for local authorities.

 The system must be capable of both visual and audio recordings (in emergency situations).